usc-isi-i2/t2wml-api/docs/grammar.md

 The region is used to specify which cells of the data sheet are the data area.

-The `region` can be written in one of two formats.
+The `region` can be written in a variety of formats.

+**Step one**: calculate the base rectangle.

-The first option is to use the key `range` and specify a cell range, eg: `C4:E10`.
-This is a simple, easy option for straightforward data ranges.
+1. The first option is to use the key `range` and specify a cell range, eg: `C4:E10`.

-The second option is to use all four of the keys `left`, `right`, `top`, and `bottom`, to specify the left, right, top, and bottom edges of the area (inclusive).
+2. The second option is to use the keys `left`, `right`, `top`, and `bottom`, to specify the left, right, top, and bottom edges of the area (inclusive).
 These arguments can be specified dynamically using the t2wml language.

-Regardless of which option is chosen, a further three optional keys can be supplied: `skip_row`, `skip_column`, and `skip_cell`.
-These must be lists, and their contents must be boolean expressions in the t2wml language.
+If left unspecified, left/right/top/bottom will default to the edges of the spreadsheet (ie the leftmost/rightmost columns and top/bottom rows)

+The two options are mutually exclusive, if `range` is provided `top/bottom/left/right` will be ignored.
+If neither option is provided, the rectangle will default to the entire sheet.

+**Step two**: Select/remove columns/rows/cells

+There are six further, optional arguments the user can provide.

+The arguments `columns`, `rows`, `cells` select specific columns, rows, and cells.
+These are not purely additive arguments-- another way of putting this is that selection arguments take priority over the base rectangle.

+So, if someone provides a base rectangle of A1:E7 and then provides columns [A, B, E, G], the code will *select* columns A, B, E and ignore columns C and D, and the rows will be 1-7.
+If someone provides columns and rows, then the range argument will end up being ignored entirely.

+The arguments `skip_columns`, `skip_rows`, and `skip_cells` subtract from the selected rectangle (or selected rows+columns).

+All 6 arguments can be dynamically defined.
+When dynamically defined, the search for matches takes place exclusively within the base rectangle.
+So, going back to the example of A1:E7, if the columns argument was a dynamic definition that matched G, G would nonetheless not be included because the definition would not be searched for outside the rectangle.

+(A side effect of this is that dynamically defining the cells argument is pointless.
+There is ONE exception-- if none of the other arguments are provided, ONLY cells, then only the cells specified will be used, searching across the entire sheet.)

 #### Region example one
 `````